mahmoudnaif/Basic-Library-System/README2.md

 - Function: `main()`
     - Initializes the linked list of books and displays a welcome message.
     - Loops through the main menu to allow user interaction.

+## Contact

+For any questions or feedback, You can contact me via email at [mahmoudnaif788@gmail.com](mailto:mahmoudnaif788@gmail.com).